MCSManager/MCSManager/README.md

 ## Setting Up the Development Environment

-This section is intended for developers.
-General users can safely ignore this section.
+This section is specifically designed for developers.
+General users may disregard this portion without concern.

 ### MacOS